-The fee for a wedding at Holy Apostles is \$425.
+The fee for a wedding at Holy Apostles is \$400.
 This includes a fee for the priest or deacon, musician, and church.
-The fee to livestream is \$50, and \$25 if no livestream (advance slides) and is paid directly to the videographer.
+The fee for the videographer is \$50 and paid directly to the videographer.
 The fee for the cantor is \$125 and is paid directly to the cantor.
 Fees for instrumentalists are also paid directly to them.
 All fees should be brought to the rehearsal.
 The videographer, cantor, and any other instrumentalist will be given their fee on the day of the wedding.